ChainSafe/lodestar/packages/prover/README.md

 > This package is part of [ChainSafe's Lodestar](https://lodestar.chainsafe.io) project

+A set of tools allowing to verify EL client JSON-RPC calls.

 ## Usage

 You can use the `@lodestar/prover` in two ways, as a Web3 Provider and as proxy.
 For prover use case see below example.